Swollen testicles or lumps in your testicles can be worrying and sometimes painful.

 Prescribed treatments

 The treatment your GP or consultant recommends will depend on the cause of the lump or swelling affecting your testicle.
 If you’re diagnosed with a serious condition, such as testicular cancer, your doctor will arrange the necessary treatment.
-If an infection is causing your enlarged testicle or your sore testicle, your doctor may prescribe antibiotics.
+If an infection is causing your enlarged or sore testicle, your doctor may prescribe antibiotics.

 Surgery

 If you have troublesome varicoceles, your doctor may suggest surgery to reduce the swelling or remove the affected veins.
-A hydrocele can be surgically drained while an inguinal hernia can be repaired with a straightforward surgical procedure.
-Occasionally, surgery may be recommended to remove the lump on a testicle caused by an epididymal cyst.

 https://medlineplus.gov/ency/article/003161.htm